Issue Brief // Federal Overreach

 Summary

 Georgia citizens should not lose their basic rights because a federal agency decides speed matters more than the Constitution.
+ICE has shown too many signs of acting like constitutional limits are optional, whether that means warrantless intrusion, secretive enforcement, or pressure on public institutions that should never be turned into enforcement zones.
 Homes should require judicial warrants.
 Schools, hospitals, churches, and shelters should not become hunting grounds.
 Armed agents should identify themselves.
 State troops should not be pulled into immigration operations without explicit approval from elected Georgia leaders.

 The core principle is simple: federal power does not cancel the rights of the people who live here.
-When agencies act in masks, hide badges, pressure local systems, or seek new detention infrastructure backed by Georgia money and roads, that is not public safety.
-That is mission creep backed by taxpayer dollars.
+When ICE or any other agency acts in masks, hides badges, pressures local systems, or seeks new detention infrastructure backed by Georgia money and roads, that is not public safety.
+That is lawless mission creep backed by taxpayer dollars.

 A state representative cannot rewrite federal immigration law, but Georgia can refuse to be a passive partner in constitutional abuse.
 Georgia can insist on warrants, transparency, location limits, and political accountability.
 Georgia can stop subsidizing detention expansion.
 Georgia can refuse to turn every public institution into an extension of federal enforcement.